danimilani/seaborn_dataviz/README.md

 # Seaborn for Data Visualization

-## This repository has some files with Python codes that I developed while doing the Seaborn courses by DataCamp
+## This repository has some files with Python codes that I created while doing the Seaborn courses by DataCamp

 ## Course Scope